 Whilst the disease will burn out eventually with time, permanent sensorineural hearing loss can remain.

-Otoscopy will show a normal looking ear drum, audiometry will typically show a sensorineural hearing loss, and tympanometry will be type A (normal).
+Otoscopy will show a normal ear drumaudiometry will show a low frequency sensorineural hearing loss, and tympanometry will show type A (normal).
 In acute attacks, the vertigo and nausea symptoms can be reduced by a short course of prochlorperazine (a vestibular sedative), given either buccal or intramuscular.

 If attacks persist despite prophylaxis, surgical intervention may be warranted.
 This can include intratympanic gentamicin injections, intratympanic steroid injections, endolymphatic sac destruction, or labyrinthectomy (now rarely performed).